Open fridge with organised fruit and veg

 WRITTEN BY

-For too long, we've been guilty of treating our food like forgettable castaways, allowing it to go to waste.
-Whether it's the vegetables your little one refuses to touch or the salad that got sidelined when you opted for takeout instead, we're all part of this food-wasting frenzy.
+We've all been guilty of treating our food like forgettable castaways, allowing it to go to waste.
+Whether it's the vegetables the little one refuses to touch or the salad that got sidelined when we opted for takeout instead, we're all part of this food-wasting frenzy.

-But here's the kicker: when we dump food into landfills, it decomposes and releases methane, a potent greenhouse gas contributing to climate change.
+But here's the kicker: when we send food to landfill, it decomposes and releases methane, a potent greenhouse gas contributing to climate change.
 And that's not all.
-We're also wasting precious resources like water and energy during the production and distribution of food, which ultimately ends up as waste.
-Food waste is a major player in greenhouse gas emissions, exacerbating environmental problems such as deforestation, loss of biodiversity, and water scarcity.
+We're also wasting precious resources like water and energy used during the production and distribution of food which exacerbates more environmental problems such as deforestation, loss of biodiversity, and water scarcity.

 So, let's roll up our sleeves, embrace smarter food storage practices, and embark on a mission to fight food waste together.
 Your wallet, the planet, and future generations will thank you for it!